 Researchers from PSU first assessed deer mortality and mortality factors at Valley Forge NHP between 1981 and 1985 (Cypher, Yahner, and Cypher 1985).
 Evaluation of 101 deer carcasses identified the major factors contributing to deer mortality as deer-vehicle collisions (87%), deer-train collisions (4%), poaching (2%), legal harvest (1%), and unknown (6%).
-The annual deer mortality rate was estimated at approximately 29% and conversely, annual survival rate for deer at Valley Forge

-NHP was estimated at approximately 71% (Cypher, Yahner, and Cypher 1985).
+The annual deer mortality rate was estimated at approximately 29% and conversely, annual survival rate for deer at Valley Forge NHP was estimated at approximately 71% (Cypher, Yahner, and Cypher 1985).
 Mortality was reportedly highest in the fall (51%) and lowest in spring.
 High mortality rates in fall were attributed to increased movements of deer at this time of year and the mast production by oak trees that line many park roadways.
 Increased activity along the roadways resulted in increased deer-vehicle collisions.
-Fawns and adult females experienced the highest mortality across all seasons with no deaths among adult males in either winter or spring (Cypher, Yahner, and Cypher 1985).
+Significantly more adult females (67%) were involved in deer-vehicle collisions than adult males (33%), with no deaths among adult males in either winter or spring (Cypher, Yahner, and Cypher 1985).
+Fawns experienced the highest mortality across all seasons.

 Park staff evaluated deer carcasses between 1984 and 1995 based on carcass location reports from park staff and visitors.
 Over 1,100 carcasses were examined and location, cause of death, age (fawn, yearling, adult), and sex were recorded.
 The total number of deer killed increased significantly (332%) between 1984 and 1995, with an average of 93 dead deer reported annually.
 Trends in deer mortality were closely associated with deer population trends as indicated by deer spotlight counts (Heister 1996).
 The primary cause of mortality was deer-vehicle collisions (84%).
 Other contributing factors were consistent with those identified by Cypher, Yahner, and Cypher (1985).
 Legal harvest and poaching activities accounted for 10% of deer deaths and deer-train collisions, dogs, mowers, and accidental deaths accounted for 6% of mortality.
 Mortality was highest in fall (49%) lowest in spring (14%).
-Adult females and adult males experienced the highest mortality across all seasons.
-Additionally, a decrease in the proportion of fawns killed was observed over time which may be attributed to an increase in the number older animals, as reported in other suburban deer populations (Heister 1996).
+The majority of deer mortality occurred within the adult age class (59%) compared to yearlings (32%) and fawns (8.6%) (Heister 1996).